geethapriyanb/BMS_EKF_SOC_Estimation/README.md

-# Lithium Ion BMS: SOC Estimation using Extended Kalman Filter
+# Lithium-Ion BMS: SOC Estimation using Extended Kalman Filter

 ## Project Overview
 This repository contains a closed-loop Battery Management System (BMS) simulation developed in MATLAB/Simulink.
 The primary objective is to accurately estimate the State-of-Charge (SOC) of a Li-Ion cell under dynamic load by fusing Coulomb Counting (current integration) with Voltage feedback via an Extended Kalman Filter (EKF).